 Zwift, TrainerRoad, SufferFest, Kinomap, Rouvy, etc. etc., pick your poison.
-All three trainers follow the industry standard in terms of communication and it goes without saying they are fully compatible with ELEMNT computers too.
+Because all three trainers follow the industry standard in terms of communication and it goes without saying they are fully compatible with Wahoo ELEMNT computers too.
 But you can also use Garmin Edge devices, as long as you connect them via ANT+.

 Disc brakes and Mountainbikes

-I’d like to make a special section to point out the physical difference between the KICKR and KICKR Core.
-They are the same in underlaying tech, but have some small technical differences in capabilities (e.g.: max wattage).
-There are also slight differences in the ‘feel’ as the KICKR can also rock left and right a bit with its new (V5 or 2020 edition) feet.
-Then you also can adjust the KICKR in height, which is very nice if you also want to pop on a 29er.
+I’d like to make a special section to point out the physical difference between the KICKR and Core.
+As they are the same in underlaying tech, but have some small technical differences in capabilities (e.g.: max wattage).
+Then, there are also slight differences in the ‘feel’ as the KICKR can also rock left and right a bit with its new (V5 or 2020 edition) feet.
+Also, you also can adjust the KICKR in height, which is very nice if you also want to pop on a 29er.

 Wattage & Power

-The Snap is a good option if you only use a trainer when you absolutely have no other options, if you plan on doing more winter rides indoors I would seriously consider going for the KICKR Core or KICKR.
+The Snap is a good option if you only use a trainer when you absolutely have no other options, if you plan on doing more winter rides indoors I would seriously consider going for the Core or KICKR.
 The price difference after the extra accessories is not that big.
-Throw on top the massive noise reduction and easy swap from outside to inside you’ll enjoy spending those extra bucks every change.
-Whether you should buy the KICKR over the KICKR Core, is up to you.
+And throw on top the massive noise reduction plus the easy swap from outside to inside and you’ll enjoy spending those extra bucks every time.
+In conclusion, whether you should buy the KICKR over the Core, is up to you.
 Personally, I believe the extra features don’t warrant the extra cost.
 But if you want the top of the line experience: the KICKR is the trainer for you.

-The MRSP is something that is pretty much controlled in the USA, but not elsewhere.
-You can definitely see lower prices at other stores sometimes.
-It does seem that, probably due to high demand you won’t find massive discounts.
+The MRSP is something that is pretty much controlled in the USA, but not elsewhere, so for the US, when there’s a special on, that would be your bet.
+But it does seem that, probably due to high demand, you won’t find massive discounts.

 Below prices are sponsored links, if you buy anything, I get a small percentage of your purchase.
 It doesn’t cost you anything but allows me to run this site and I would really appreciate it!